petr-larin/perimeter-function/readme.md

 ### Audience

 As such, the app is mostly intended for those interested in the surrounding theory.
-However, one particular feature will be understood by anyone: draw a polygon with a mouse (or import it from a file) and then press the Maximum button -- this will show the **shortest** curve dividing the polygon into 2 parts **equal in area**.
+However, one particular feature will be understood by anyone: draw a polygon with a mouse (or import it from a file) and then press the Maximum button -- this will show the **shortest** curve dividing the polygon into 2 parts **equal in area** (see the screen shot below).

 ### Examples